AyoungYa/scenarios/python/challenge-statistical-fruits/step1.md

 # Sum and Sorted

-There are some baskets, each containing fruits of different weights.
-Please calculate the total weight of fruits in each basket, and return them in order.
+There are several baskets, each containing fruits of different weights.
+Please calculate the total weight of the fruits in each basket and return them in order.

 example of input:
 ```